Extra Credits Game Jams

 Can I use other people’s work in my game?
 Yes, but only if:

 —The work (such as music, art, etc.) has a Creative Commons license attached to it, or is known to be in the public domain.
 If you’re not sure what these terms mean, spend a little time reading about copyright in advance, so you know how to identify and use this work.
 There are many, many websites and search tools for finding free (and 100% legal) art, music, and so forth.
+They are great to use in a pinch if you don’t have the time or desire to create your own assets.

-In any case, it’s always a good idea to source and credit where the content in your game came from if you didn’t create it entirely yourself!
+In any case, it’s always a good idea to source and credit where the content in your game came from, if you didn’t create it entirely yourself!

 Can my game have mature, dark, or otherwise not necessarily “family-friendly” themes in it?
 Yes, absolutely, but please do take care to warn and prepare players in advance.
 A content warning (sometimes abbreviated CW, or TW for trigger warning) is a brief written description, probably 1-2 sentences, that is visible on the game description webpage and/or in the game itself.
 Example: “content warning: rapidly flashing lights that can trigger photosensitivity; mention of racist slurs; explicit descriptions of domestic violence.”